-Bertrand Arthur William Russell was a mathematician, philosopher, historian and logician.
-He was born on 18th May 1872 in Trellech, Mountmouthshire.
+Bertrand Arthur William Russell OM FRS, was a mathematician, philosopher, historian and logician.
+He was born on 18th May 1872 in Trellech, Monmouthshire, Wales.
 His father was Viscount Amberley and his mother was Katherine who was the daughter of the second Baron Stanley of Alderley.
-Russell was orphaned when he was only three years of age and was brought up by his grandmother who was a Countess, wife of the Prime minister.
+Russell was orphaned when he was only three years of age, becoming the 3rd Earl Russell, and was brought up by his grandmother who was a Countess, was wife of the Brittish Prime minister.
 His childhood was filled with depression with the early death of his parent and siblings.
-He often thought of suicide but what kept him away from it was mathematics.
-In the beginning he was mostly home tutored but later on his life turned a new page after his introduction to the works of Euclid and Percy Bysshe Shelley.
+He often thought of suicide but what kept him interested in life was mathematics.
+In the beginning he was mostly home tutored but later on his life turned a new page after his introduction to the works of Euclid and poet, Percy Bysshe Shelley.

 Education and Marriage